-When a tooth becomes cracked or damaged beyond the capacity of a veneer or bonding to fix, a dental crown (commonly known as a cap) is often used to protect and restore the tooth.
+When a tooth becomes cracked or damaged beyond the capacity of a veneer or bonding to fix, a dental crown is often used to protect and restore the tooth.
 Dental crowns are frequently called caps.
-In cases where a tooth is completely missing, crowns can be placed over an implant instead.
-In the past, metal crowns were common for this procedure, but just as fillings have improved over the years to be as inconspicuous as possible, so have crowns.
+In cases where a tooth is missing or needs to be extracted, crowns can be placed over the implant.
+In the past, metal crowns were common, but just as fillings have become as inconspicuous as possible over the years, so have crowns.
 This is the reason why Dr. Zadeh offers the natural and pleasing-looking option of porcelain and ceramic crowns.

 Why Would I Need a Dental Crown?

-Porcelain and ceramic crowns take the place of a tooth when used with an implant, or to repair and protect a damaged tooth.
+Porcelain and ceramic crowns take the place of a tooth when used with an implant.
+They are also used to repair and protect a damaged tooth.
 Cracked teeth, teeth that have undergone a root canal, and dental implants all need to be protected with crowns.
 Some patients who have staining or darkness in the tooth that is too extensive for veneers may also opt for a crown; however, this is used as a last resort.